jonmagic/names_dataset_ruby/README.md

 For offline or alternative usage, a link to the raw dataset can be found in the [original Python library](https://github.com/philipperemy/name-dataset/blob/6ae42a6a84a7b6460baa2cbd440f0cdf9fe81752/README.md#full-dataset).

+## Ports

+- This library is a port of the original Python library [philipperemy/name-dataset](https://github.com/philipperemy/name-dataset).

 ## Contributing

 We welcome contributions!
 Feel free to open an issue or submit a pull request on GitHub.